6.09.2016

 More paintings with captions by 2nd graders

-Each 2nd grader was randomly assigned a state and then given a map.
-Using pencils, cardstock and scissors they were asked to create a large border shape outline of their state and then cut a stencil.
-Students geographically placed their stencils on stretched 50 x 72-inch canvases and painted.
+For a "Road Trip" theme, U.S. map muralists were randomly assigned a state and then given a map.
+Using pencils, cardstock and scissors students were asked to create a large border shape outline of their state and then cut a stencil.
+They geographically placed their stencils on stretched 50 x 72-inch canvases and painted.
 One class added roads.

-For another "GCS graduates" themed auction item involving the 2nd grade, I directed students to photograph one another using a digital camera in front of a makeshift green screen.
+For a "GCS graduates" theme, portraitists were directed to photograph one another using a digital camera in front of a makeshift green screen.
 Some students also participated in an open-ended, stop-motion dance video.
-I arranged digital negatives of their portraits with a signed transparency and printed (school color) cyanotypes.
+I arranged digital negatives of their portraits with a signed transparency and printed (school color) cyanotypes on 12 x 12-inch paper.

 3rd Grade

-3rd grade students began the year recalling American tall tales they read in 2nd grade.
-They also looked at compositions of text and illustration in Where the Wild Things Are.
+3rd grade began the year recalling American tall tales they read in 2nd grade.
+Classes looked at compositions of text and illustration in Where the Wild Things Are.
 Each student was assigned to write and illustrate a short story.

-After sharing their stories, they re-storyboarded in groups.
-3rd graders learned about stop-motion video using digital cameras and tripods.
-They watched a documentary about the making of King Kong (1933).
+After sharing their stories, 3rd graders re-storyboarded in groups.
+They learned about stop-motion video using digital cameras and tripods and watched a documentary about the making of King Kong (1933).
 Perhaps more materials could include robotics.
 Groups made characters using modeling clay, painted cardboard sets, enacted and recorded footage with captions of their narratives.
 I edited all videos.

-After writing biographies about Harlem Renaissance contributors in homerooms, 3rd graders added portraits in visual art.
+After writing biographies about the Harlem Renaissance in homerooms, 3rd graders added portraits.
 First they made pencil and sharpie sketches while observing photographs.
-Watercolor portraits by Chris Ofili helped create a rubric for adding watercolor.
+Portraits by Chris Ofili informed a rubric for adding watercolor.

 As requested, 3rd graders also painted a cotton field scenery with cardboard boll weevil props for a 3rd grade play about U.S. history and the Great Migration.